JGLTechnologies/gin-rate-limit/README.md

 <img src="https://discord.com/api/guilds/844418702430175272/embed.png">
 </a>

-# GinRateLimit
+# gin-rate-limit

-GinRateLimit is a rate limiter for the <a href="https://github.com/gin-gonic/gin">gin framework</a>.
+gin-rate-limit is a rate limiter for the <a href="https://github.com/gin-gonic/gin">gin framework</a>.
 By default, it can only store rate limit info in memory and with redis.
 If you want to store it somewhere else you can make your own store or use third party stores.
 The library is new so there are no third party stores yet, so I would appreciate if someone could make one.